smartytime/json-schema/README.md

 The library also supports adding custom format validators.
 To use a custom validator basically you have to

- * create your own validation in a class implementing the `org.everit.json.schema.FormatValidator` interface
+ * create your own validation in a class implementing the `jsonschema-validation.FormatValidator` interface
- * bind your validator to a name in a `org.everit.json.schema.loader.SchemaLoader.SchemaLoaderBuilder` instance before loading the actual schema
+ * bind your validator to a name in a `jsonschema-validation.loader.SchemaLoader.SchemaLoaderBuilder` instance before loading the actual schema

 ### Example